sting-ioc/sting/docs/dagger.md

   injector has a single instance (at most) which is conceptually similar to `@Singleton` scoped instances.
 It is possible to model scopes in Sting but it is laborious and inefficient.

-It is possible that Sting will gain the functionality of subcomponents and scopes in the future and may even improve on the Dagger model by adding features such as [disposable injectors](https://github.com/sting-ioc/sting/issues/4) but there is no concrete plans to implement this at this time.
+It should be noted that Sting may gain the functionality of subcomponents and scopes in the future and may even improve on the Dagger model by adding features such as [disposable injectors](https://github.com/sting-ioc/sting/issues/4) ... but there is no concrete plans to implement this at this time.

 Sting does have some significant advantages over Dagger from a usability and performance perspective.
 Some